Skip to content

 Gamma Rays in Space

-It has long been known that space is full of gamma ray sources.
-These include one off events such as supernovas and repeating events such as pulsars.
-There are also gamma rays coming from our Sun, and the center of our galaxy has two huge gamma ray sources extending above and below.
+Space is full of gamma rays.
+Their sources include one off events such as supernovas, and repeating events such as pulsars.
+Our Sun is also a producer of gamma rays.
+As is the center of our galaxy, which has two enormous sources that extend up and down along its axis.

 800 nasa structure renderin2.jpg